intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 [E,C]|]{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-Most people will reduce this to a closed-position chord such as the following, because it shows every pitch and the inversion, but it does it in the smallest space possible.
+Most people will reduce this to a closed-position chord such as the following, because it shows every pitch and the inversion in the smallest space possible.
 This makes it easy to see the intervals and construction of the chord:

 {% capture ex2 %}X: 2
-T:C major seven
+T:C major seventh chord
+T:in a closed voicing
 M:4/4
 L:1
 K:C